Head On Photo Festival: Details

 All work submitted to the Festival and the Awards are judged without the artists' names attached, ensuring the work is selected on merit alone.

-The Festival is held in various venues across Sydney with the Festival hub based in Paddington.
-In 2020, Head On held six exhibitions along Bondi Beach in Sydney.
+The annual photography Festival is held in various venues across Sydney, with outdoor exhibitions at Paddington Reservoir Gardens and along Bondi Beach in Sydney.

 Head On Photo Festival has exhibited work by Australian and international photographers.
 In 2012, the Festival premiered the exhibition and book (Based On a True Story) by David Alan Harvey at the Australian Centre for Photography and exhibited Burn in Print at Bondi Pavilion with work by James Nachtwey, Davide Monteleone, Laura El Tantawy and others.
 In 2013, Head On collaborated with New York gallery, Yossi Milo Gallery to exhibit Doug Rickard and Tim Hetherington's work at Stills Gallery, Sydney.
-In 2013 Head On exhibited iAfgahnistan at the State Library of NSW by Benjamin Lowy who works with mobile phone, plastic camera and cutting edge DSLR.
+In 2013 Head On exhibited iAfghanistan at the State Library of NSW by Benjamin Lowy who works with mobile phone, plastic camera and cutting edge DSLR.
 In 2014, 2016 and 2017 Head On Photo Festival included exhibitions of Christian Thompson AO at Michael Reid Gallery.
 In 2016 Head On exhibited Hendrik Kerstens and Erwin Olaf at Customs House with their exhibition Dutch Masters of Light and Roger Ballen's Theatre of the Mind at Sydney College of the Arts gallery.
 The 2016 Festival also premiered the exhibition The Lost Rolls by American photojournalist Ron Haviv and a show by German photographer, Sven Marquardt of Berlin's nightclub, Berghain.
 In 2017 the Festival premiered the exhibition Secret Garden of Lily La Palma by Maggie Steber at UNSW Art and Design.
 Another exhibition from Head On Photo Festival 2017, was Targets by German photographer Herlinde Koelbl at Paddington Reservoir Gardens.

+Head On Photo Festival 2025

+Head On Photo Festival 2025, now in its 16th year, launches on 7 November, with the announcements of winners of the prestigious Head On Photo Awards, sharing a $80,000 prize pool and the inaugural $5,000 Mayor of Waverley’s Prize for a single exhibition.
+It also premieres the controversial film The Stringer.